kartonfarkas/api_docs/source/suite/contacts/combined_segment_create.rst

      - Type
      - Description
      - Comments
+   * - name
+     - string
+     - Name of the combined segment
+     -
+   * - relation
+     - string
+     - Defines an AND or OR relation between the included and excluded segments
+     - Please note that it must have a value even if only one segment is defined.
-   * - combined_segment_id
+   * - segment_ids
      - int
-     - ID of the combined segment
+     - ID of the segments to combine
      -

 Result Example